 , embark on a tour to the Columbia Icefield and board the Glacier Adventure with an astronomer from the Royal Astronomical Society.
 Following a buffet dinner you will experience the Glacier Skywalk for an exclusive stargazing tour with your astronomer host.

 Banff Mountain Film Festival Oct 29 – Nov 6, 2016

 2016 marks the 41st Banff Mountain Film & Book festival at the Banff Centre for Arts and Creativity.
 Adventurers present their awe-inspiring journeys and experiences from across the globe through photography, films and the written word.
 Purchase the latest adventure gear at the Mountain Marketplace or find a unique hand crafted item from a regional mountain artist at the Mountain Art & Craft during the festival.
-Banff International Hotel
+Elk + Avenue hotel

 and Mount Royal Hotel

 are great options to consider if you plan to do an overnight to catch a full weekend or late night showing.
 Don’t miss out on our Banff Mountain Film Festival special hotel rates starting from $99 at Mount Royal Hotel

 A Taste For Adventure Oct 24 – Nov 6, 2016

 Banff’s own culinary extravaganza runs almost parallel to the Banff Mountain Film Festival.
 As international visitors showcase the world by book and film, restaurants and chef’s around Banff showcase their food.
 Local cuisine or international flare is all part of this Banff Lake Louise Tourism initiative.
 Participating restaurants present set priced menus at varying price points.
 For example a $9 brunch at Ricky’s All Day Grill